 Free tools for communicating interventions & supports with parents

 Classroom teachers and interventionists also need to be keeping families in the loop when their student is struggling and receiving extra supports.
 This doesn't have to be time-consuming or stressful, and it can reduce the number of phone calls you get when report cards come out.

 You can access some free resources to help you communicate with parents on this article.

-These websites will get you started as you plan supports for the struggling readers in your classroom or in intervention groups this year.
+These free reading intervention resources will get you started as you plan to support for the struggling readers in your classroom or in intervention groups this year.